sethrock/AppointmentManager-1/replit.md

   - Updated routes to trigger notifications for reschedule date changes, not just status changes
   - Appointments can now be rescheduled infinitely until marked Complete or Canceled
   - Created documentation file: reschedule-morethanonce.md
+- January 11, 2025: Added reschedule occurrences tracking:
+  - Added `reschedule_occurrences` column to appointments table
+  - Automatically increments counter each time an appointment is rescheduled
+  - Tracks total number of reschedules for business metrics and analytics

 ## User Preferences